exclusive residential area

 In Het Lint the houses are parcelled out in a robust manner.
 They are sculptural, built of brick, with tiled roofs, semidetached and accessed by a bridge over a gully.
 The view of the historical farm has been respected.

 Het Landhuis, the stately country house, serves as the eyecatcher of the area.
 As a typology it follows the classic layout of a country house, set back from the open landscape.
 The 'modern' translation of the country house, however, manifests itself in several aspects; in this symmetrical residential building, all windows are identical, which means that, characteristic for a country house, it is impossible to tell what functions lie behind.
 The repetition of the windows is interrupted by the raised entrance and double-high hallway door.
 Also characteristic are the incised corners and the interplay of horizontal and vertical lines.
 Closer to the building, the wealth of material and detailing becomes clear.
-The white brick façade is typical for the large country houses that located along the Duivenvoorde corridor.
+The white brick façade is typical for the large country houses located along the Duivenvoorde corridor.
 The outdoor space is not a garden but a park which serves as a 'private open space'.

 De Boomgaard consists of small farmhouses in muted tones with thatched roofs and vertical wooden façades.
 It is a spacious area hidden behind the existing houses along the Veurseweg, a tucked-away community with free-range chickens in the central courtyard.